|University of Texas Medical Branch (Galveston, TX)|

 Areas of specialization include:

-After completion of the PhD, students return to medical school to finish their remaining clerkships.
-The program takes an average of 7 years.
+After completion of the Ph.D., students return to medical school to finish their remaining clerkships.
+The program takes an average of 7-8 years.

 Number of students in the social sciences or humanities:

-Current number of students in the MD/PhD Medical Anthropology Program:
+Current number of students in the MD-PhD Medical Humanities Program:

-To apply for admission to the Combined Degree Program for 2008 matriculation, an application should be requested from and returned to the Association of American Medical Colleges.
+Applicants for UTMB’s MD-PhD Combined Degree Program must submit an application via the American Medical College Application Service.
 A separate Graduate School application is not required.

 Specific to Applying in Medical Humanities: